 So what makes perfect sense under the above sequence of events?
 By the time John gets the dagger Isobel had already found Klaus and been compelled by him at this point.
 She could have told Klaus about the fact that Elijah was in town and Klaus may have given her the dagger so the Salvatores could take care of Elijah before he ever set foot in town.
 After all, the daggers can’t hurt Klaus himself, so it would be a calculated risk.
 The dagger could fall into Elijah’s hands, but even then he wouldn’t be able to use it.
 However, if the Salvatores succeeded then Klaus never has to dirty his hands and confront Elijah.
 After all he doesn’t know by this point exactly what Elijah has been up to or where Mikael is (as by this time Mikael had seemingly disappeared).
 So he may have feared that Elijah had a way to harm him.
 And using the Salvatores as guinea pigs seems so wonderfully sadistic and Klaus-like.

-What I like about that interpretation is how devious it makes Klaus seem to me.
+What I like most about this interpretation is how devious it reveals Klaus to be from the very first.
 It would mean that he was directly manipulating events in Mystic Falls half a dozen episodes before he even set foot in the town.
 That he got his number one obstacle (Elijah) out of the way without the bother of a fight and got both Katherine and Elena rather than making a deal for one over the other.
 And those are the signs of a magnificent bastard if I’ve ever seen one.

 - A Regrettable Retrospective – Season 3’s Missed Opportunities

 - “I’m an original.
 Show a little respect.” – Rewriting Inconsistent Fight Scenes